 Maximize Efficiency and Achieve Work-Life Balance: The Time Priority Matrix for Physicians

-Using the Time Priority Matrix can help you to visualize not only where but how you are spending your time.
-By categorizing your daily activities, you will discover how your attention is being directed, and where you might be able to streamline and optimize the way you use this most valuable and limited resource.
+The Time Priority Matrix can help you to visualize not only where your time is going but how you are spending it.
+By sorting your daily activities into clear categories, you will discover how your attention is being directed, and where opportunities may exist to streamline, refocus, and make better use of this valuable and limited resource.

-The matrix was subsequently popularized by Stephen Covey in his landmark book The 7 Habits of Highly Effective People.
-It’s something that’s often taught to business leaders, but the concepts can easily be applied to physicians and anyone else seeking to take back some control of time and attention.
+The matrix was later popularized by Stephen Covey in his landmark book The 7 Habits of Highly Effective People.
+It’s often taught to business leaders, but the concepts can easily be applied to physicians and anyone else seeking to take back some control of time and attention.

 How to Use the Time Priority Matrix